BrijenMakwana/ToDoApp/README.md

 # ToDoApp

 ### This project is created with React Native and Firebase.
-It's a todo application.
+It's a todo application developed with Expo and it performs all CRUD operations using Firebase.

 ## Features
 - User can create new todos